benwiz/sasha/README.md

 - Use a _single_ permissions role for all of sasha's functions
 - Use an _function.json_ install script for node packages instead of already installing _node_modules/_ locally
+- Get all the libs out of `send-bunny` and (probably any other future python functions).